KetchuppOfficial/Hash_Table/README.md

 ## Experiment conditions

-Hash table was filled with words of *"The Lord of the Rings"*.
+Hash table was filled with words of *"The Lord of the Rings"* by John Ronald Reuel Tolkien.
 If a word has already been added, it won't be added again.
 Consequently each word differs from others.
 It means that this experiment is a way to estimate the quality of a hash function.

 My program calculates the number of collisions in every bucket and prints it into a .txt file.
 This data is visualized as bar charts with the help of python script [Bar_Chart.py](/Not_Optimized/src/Histogram.py).

 The size of the hash table was chosen to be 2000 so that the load factor is approximately 8,24 (less than 10).
-The maximum value on the Ox axis of the first 3 bar charts is 500 instead of 2000.
+The maximal value on the Ox axis of the first 3 bar charts is 500 instead of 2000.
 That's because there were no words in hash table buckets with indexes [500, ..., 1999] while using first 3 hash functions.

 ## Cringe_1